Pre-sectarian Buddhism: Death, rebirth and karma

 Karma is the intentional (cetanā) actions which keep us tied to saṃsāra.
-Two views on the liberation from saṃsāra can be discerned in the śramaṇic movements.
+Two views on the liberation from saṃsāra can be discerned in the Śramaṇic movements.
 Originally karma meant "physical and mental activity".
 One solution was to refrain from any physical or mental activity.
 The other solution was to see the real self as not participating in these actions, and to disidentify with those actions.
 According to Bronkhorst, the Buddha rejected both approaches.
-Nevertheless, these approaches can also be found in the Buddhist tradition, such as the four formless jhanas, and disidentification from the constituents of the self.
+Nevertheless, these approaches can also be found in the Buddhist tradition, such as the four formless dhyanas, and disidentification from the constituents of the self.

 Bruce Matthews notes that there is no cohesive presentation of karma in the Sutta Pitaka, which may mean that the doctrine was incidental to the main perspective of early Buddhist soteriology.
 Schmithausen is a notable scholar who has questioned whether karma already played a role in the theory of rebirth of earliest Buddhism.
 According to Schmithausen, "the karma doctrine may have been incidental to early Buddhist soteriology."
 According to Vetter, "the deathless" (amata/amrta) is concerned with the here and now.
-Only after this realization did he become acquainted with the doctrine of rebirth.
+Only after this realisation did he become acquainted with the doctrine of rebirth.
 Bronkhorst disagrees, and concludes that the Buddha "introduced a concept of karma that differed considerably from the commonly held views of his time."
-According to Bronkhorst, not physical and mental activities as such were seen as responsible for rebirth, but intentions and desire.
+According to Bronkhorst, no physical and mental activities as such were seen as responsible for rebirth, but intentions and desire.